-Cooling should probably be initiated as soon as possible after ROSC but appears to be successful even if delayed (eg, 4 to 6 hours).
-In the European study, the interval between ROSC and attainment of a core temperature of 32°C to 34°C had an interquartile range of 4 to 16 hours.19
+Cooling should probably be initiated as soon as possible after ROSC but appears to be successful even if delayed (e.g. 4-6 h).
+In the European study, the interval between ROSC and attainment of a core temperature of 32-34 °C had an interquartile range of 4-16 h [19].

 Further research is needed to determine optimal duration of therapeutic hypothermia, optimum target temperature, and rates of cooling and rewarming.
 Animal data suggest that the sooner cooling is initiated after reperfusion from cardiac arrest, the better the outcome, although an impressive therapeutic benefit was seen in clinical studies when cooling was delayed for several hours.
 The therapeutic benefit may become much greater as better physical and pharmacological techniques to cool patients more rapidly become available.
-Although supporting data are limited, many critical care clinicians routinely sedate and ventilate the lungs of comatose survivors of cardiac arrest for at least 12 to 24 hours; thus, application of therapeutic hypothermia over this period would be simple.
-Normothermia should be restored only slowly as rebound hyperthermia is common and should be avoided.14
+Although supporting data are limited, many critical care clinicians routinely sedate and ventilate the lungs of comatose survivors of cardiac arrest for at least 12-24 h; thus, application of therapeutic hypothermia over this period would be simple.
+Normothermia should be restored only slowly as rebound hyperthermia is common and should be avoided [14].